lunar-natalie/fxcg/README.md

     ```Makefile
     CGDEV=<PATH_TO_DEVICE>
     ```
+* Disconnect the calculator from your computer
-* Follow the steps to install or uninstall the add-in.
+* Follow the steps to install or uninstall the add-in, re-connecting the calculator **after** starting the steps in order to prevent the Link from timing out.
   When prompted by the calculator, disconnect the calculator from your computer

 ### Install